samrobbins85/linux-post-install/README.md

 4. In the prettier settings enable format on save
 5. Go to the `autocomplete-plus` package settings and change the keymap for confirming a suggestion to `tab always`
 6. Also in the `autocomplete-plus` settings, blacklist `*.md` files.
+7. Under Packages, disable `Wrap Guide`, this removes the vertical line at 80 characters

 ## Visual Studio Code